fizzysoda711/Spend-Better/README.md

 Spend Better is a local-first desktop budgeting app that helps users track expenses, preserve budget history, and understand spending trends over time.

+**To Download**
+Click on the latest release and follow the instructions.

 **Features**
 - **Local-first persistence:** budgets, categories, expenses, notes, and historical monthly budgets live in a local SQLite database and remain available after closing, updating, or reinstalling the app.
 - **Budget history is preserved:** each month has its own budget records, so past charts don’t change when a user edits today’s budget.